jccultima123/jej_mis/README.md

 from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/)
 frameworks for my CAPSTONE project.

+## 0.1.1 is Coming Soon !!!

+# Finally were on a official release sooner or after all the main functions has
+# been done!
+Just follow us or fork this repository for more updates.

+## What features to expect?

+- Functional login / logout / change / register (Optional) actions
+- Pulled some functions and classes from third-party sources
+- Better error and exception handling
+- More secured (Can't touch this??)
+- More compatible!
+Better for cross-platforms!
+- Mobile-friendly (not yet recommended for below 340x480)
+- Internet Explorer is no longer required for this system, so choose Firefox, Opera or Chrome!
+- and so much more!

 ## Features

 - Powered with [MVC](https://en.wikipedia.org/wiki/Model-view-controller) Pattern.
 So, it's understandable for future developers.